-A great deal of press coverage has included news of bank fee increases and charges.
-Less discussed has been about the role of banks in the debt collection process.
-This week, I had three letters from readers with slightly different questions regarding bank levies.
-So I decided to answer all three of you in the same column.
+A great deal of media coverage has included news of bank fee increases and charges.
+There’s been less coverage about the role of banks in the debt collection process.
+This week, I had 3 letters from readers with slightly different questions about bank levies.
+So I decided to answer all of them in the same column.
 Here we go for my bank-levy trifecta.

 Dear Debt Adviser,

 What form do I need to protect my bank account, which only receives direct deposits from Social Security and disability payments, from a bank levy?

 If a collector garnishes my account for $3,000 that I owe, and I only had $550 in the account after the 30-day freeze period and they drained my account to 0, can they re-garnish the account for the balance?

 With a bank levy, can they touch an account that is not in my name?

 You remind me of the verse about driving my Chevy to the levee, but the levee was dry.
 Or that you can’t get blood from a stone.
 But can collectors get your money from a bank account?